sheronfdo/Mern-E-Commerce-Docs/Function Checklist.md

 - [ ] 6.Buyer profile (include the purchase history as a part of the buyer profile)
 	- [ ] `GET /api/buyer/profile`

+Note : Should have option to make a complaint

 ---

 - [ ] Sellers